- *THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - gloves

-- portable oxygen with appropriate sized Ambu-bag
+- portable oxygen (if ordered) with appropriate sized Ambu-bag

 - appropriate size Ambu-bag facemask (for emergencies when unable to reinsert a new tracheostomy tube